mathieu-benoit/labspace-all-101-docker-intro/.labspace/demo-4.md

 ### Open the `Dockerfile`

-Open the :fileLink[Dockerfile]{path="Dockerfile" line=8}.
+Open the :fileLink[Dockerfile]{path="catalog-service-node/Dockerfile" line=8}.

-We are using a Docker Official Image as the base (yes, it's an older version of Node, but we'll come back to that later).
+We are using a Docker Official Image as the base (yes, it's an old version of Node, but we'll come back to that later).

 ```yaml no-copy-button
 FROM node:18 AS base